 CS/AP80 Do expose an overload of the asynchronous method that accepts a cancellation token (CancellationToken instance) when supporting cancellation of the operation.
 Name this parameter cancellationToken.

-CS/AP90 Do not use async void but for top-level event handlers.
+CS/AP90 Do not use async void except for top-level event handlers.

 Async void is a "fire-and-forget" mechanism.
 The caller is unable to know when the async void has finished and is unable to catch exceptions.